Collective noun: Examples of metonymic shift

-A good example of such a metonymic shift in the singular-to-plural direction (which exclusively takes place in British English) is the following sentence: "The team have finished the project."
+A good example of such a metonymic shift in the singular-to-plural direction (which is widespread in English outside of North America) is the following sentence: "The team have finished the project."
 In that sentence, the underlying thought is of the individual members of the team working together to finish the project.
 Their accomplishment is collective, and the emphasis is not on their individual identities, but they are still discrete individuals; the word choice "team have" manages to convey both their collective and discrete identities simultaneously.
 Collective nouns that have a singular form but take a plural verb form are called collective plurals.
 An example of such a metonymic shift in the plural-to-singular direction is the following sentence: "Mathematics is my favorite academic subject".
 The word "mathematics" may have originally been plural in concept, referring to mathematic endeavors, but metonymic shift (the shift in concept from "the endeavors" to "the whole set of endeavors") produced the usage of "mathematics" as a singular entity taking singular verb forms.
 (A true mass-noun sense of "mathematics" followed naturally.)

 Nominally singular pronouns can be collective nouns taking plural verb forms, according to the same rules that apply to other collective nouns.
 For example, it is correct usage in both British English and American English usage to say: "None are so fallible as those who are sure they're right."
 In that case, the plural verb is used because the context for "none" suggests more than one thing or person.
 This also applies to the use of an adjective as a collective noun: "The British are coming!"; "The poor will always be with you."